Sunflowerblerd

 Lauren said, “I have to pay you back…somehow.
 Don’t know what but…I’ll do something.
 I have to!”

 Octavia found her way to the elevators without any problem.
-She returned her badge to the front desk and started toward the exit.
+She made her way downstairs and started toward the exit.

 As Octavia typed in a response to the text she received, she walked through the automatic sliding doors of the entrance and started down the steps.